diksha-exe/Printing-star-pyramid-in-python/README.md

 # 🌟 Star Pyramid

-A chaotic little Python script that prints all three types of **star pyramid alignments** — left, right, and center — with loops, exception handling, and some tastefully sprinkled profanity.
+A brainrot little Python script with curse words that prints all three types of **star pyramid alignments** — left, right, and center — with loops, exception handling, and some tastefully sprinkled profanity.
 Built to run until you rage-quit with `0`.

 ## 🧱 Features